signalfx/integrations/collectd-uptime/README.md

 ### USAGE

-This plugin provide the time that an individual host has been up since last boot.
+This plugin provides the time that an individual host has been up since last boot.

 ### LICENSE